gchq/stroom-data-generator/templateFormats.md

 ### Variables that change every event
 * `$otherip` - a randomby generated IP address
+* `$otheruser` - a randomly allocated user id from the set of all userids
 * `$seq` - a one up number for the event.
 * `$date` - an instance of [Velocity's ComparisonDateTool](https://velocity.apache.org/tools/3.0/tools-summary.html#ComparisonDateTool)
 that defaults to the current event time rather than the actual current clock time.